 A food processor will be your go-to for raw, hard-to-chop ingredients.
 With food processors or their optional attachments, an operator can slice, dice, grate, and julienne, as well as grind meat, puree vegetables, knead dough, whip, and more.

-In addition to power, another important attribute to consider if processing large amounts of food are continuous feed units.
-These types of food processors allow the operator to load in product while the machine continues to run–with effective safety features to protect the user.
+If your kitchen will be processing large amounts of food, consider purchasing a continuous feed unit.
+These types of food processors allow the operator to load additional product while the machine continues to run — or continuously feed it — complete with effective safety features to protect the user.

-- Purpose: Strong and sharp blade to easily cut raw, hard-to-chop ingredients
+- Best Feature: Strong, sharp blade easily cuts raw, hard-to-chop ingredients

 - Use on: nuts, carrots, onions, etc.

 - Recipe Ideas: nut butter, pesto, curry paste, hummus, homemade salad dressing

 - Bonus: Many food processors work with attachments to slice, dice, grate, grind meat, puree vegetables, knead dough, and more!

 How can you achieve the perfect texture for a sauce or soup?
 Use a food blender!
-Food blenders will help you to quickly puree ingredients into silky textures to create sauces, soups, dressings, beverages, and more.
-So whether you need to make the perfect tomato soup or a delicious margarita, you can make it all with a food blender.
+Food blenders quickly puree ingredients into silky textures to create sauces, soups, dressings, beverages, and more.
+So whether you’re making creamy tomato soup or a delicious margarita, you can make it all with a food blender.

 Options on food blenders allow an operator to not only puree but to grind and chop as well.
 Ideally, food blenders are used to blend softer foods and liquids but there are models available that can handle harder foods such as nuts or ice.

 - Purpose: To combine ingredients that have a liquid base